ayuxy027/MasterG/docs/benchmarks/llmBenchmarks.md

 This report benchmarks four Small Language Models (SLMs) to determine the optimal engine for a local content generation and reasoning system.
 The evaluation prioritizes **reasoning capability (Chain of Thought)**, **factual adherence**, and **auditable logic** over raw inference speed.

-**Final Recommendation:** **DeepSeek-R1-Distill-Qwen-1.5B** is selected as the production model.
+**Final Recommendation:** **DeepSeek-R1 1.5B** is selected as the production model.
 It demonstrates a superior balance of reasoning density and memory efficiency, outperforming larger general-purpose models in logical consistency while maintaining a sub-1.5GB footprint.

 ## 2. Evaluation Scope & Criteria

 The models were evaluated in a constrained offline environment (CPU Inference).

-* **DeepSeek-R1-Distill-Qwen-1.5B:** Distilled reasoning model based on Qwen 2.5 architecture.
+* **DeepSeek-R1 1.5B:** Reasoning-focused model designed for strong chain-of-thought performance.
 * **Llama 3.2 3B (Instruct):** Meta’s latest optimized instruction-following model (Quantized).
 * **Gemma 2 2B (Instruct):** Google’s lightweight open model.
 * **Qwen 2.5 0.5B:** A nano-sized general model for extreme resource constraints.